 More than 1 in 4 uninsured adults (28%) said they delayed or went without healthcare because of cost reasons.
 Meanwhile, 7% of adults who have health insurance reported encountering cost-related access barriers to care.

 Adults in worse health are more likely than others to have difficulty accessing medical care due to costs, but rates have declined in recent years

 Adults in worse health have long reported more cost-related access problems than those in better health.
 Cost-related access problems generally rise during economic downturns.
-Rates of cost-related access barriers are at their lowest in 2015 for those in worse health (18%, down from a recent high of 26% in 2009, and a low of 19% in 1998).
+Rates of cost-related access barriers were at their lowest in 2015 for those in worse health (18%, down from a recent high of 26% in 2009).

 Uninsured adults experienced more difficulty accessing care due to cost